hazem-farhani/insat-branch-model/README.md

 ## insat-branch-model
-The model predicts the probabilities for each branch in INSAT individually giving some inputs.
+The deep-learning model predicts the probabilities to get assigned for each branch in INSAT giving some inputs of a particular student.

 ## Deployment
 The model can be found live at: